The woman behind the words

 Why I write

 When I started sharing my experiences, I realised I wasn’t the only one.
 Friends, family, strangers: they all began to share their own stories.
 Whispered confessions of overwhelm, of not feeling "good enough," of not loving every second of motherhood.
 I wasn’t alone.
-None of us are.
+None of us is.
 And we’re not bad moms.
 We’re just human.
 Those confessions were like oxygen to me when I was deep in the trenches of self-loathing and self-blame during motherhood.

 I want my son to see that.
 I want him to remember the quiet moments, the small gestures, the imperfect but always-present love.
 And I want him to know that his mother didn’t disappear into motherhood.
 She grew through it and from it.